 The suppression of erythropoiesis by intravascular transfusion of adult Hb to an anemic fetus can also contribute to anemia.

-On history, pointers to risk of severe hemolytic disease of the newborn are
+On history, pointers to the risk of severe hemolytic disease of the newborn are

 - Mothers with previous children with hemolytic disease